-An estimated 20 million Americans are believed to have kidney disease, with thousands more potentially at risk of developing kidney problems or damaging their kidney.1 Kidney damage doesn’t usually happen overnight.
+An estimated 20 million Americans are believed to have kidney disease, with thousands more potentially at risk for developing kidney problems.1 Kidney damage doesn’t usually happen overnight.
 It is a steady process that occurs over several years as a result of some poor lifestyle choices and improper management of other conditions like diabetes.

 As one study observed, the more bad habits you have, the worse it gets.
 Researchers found that test subjects with 3 to 4 bad habits dubbed “unhealthy lifestyle behaviors,” grew their risk of developing chronic kidney disease by 337 percent compared to people who had no bad habits.2